The involvement of certain devices, drugs, or surgical procedures in males and females to prevent conception is known as Birth Control.

 Natural Birth Control: This method includes total and continuous abstinence and the rhythm method.
 This method follows no intercourse or protected intercourse when the fertility rate of women is high.
 Every woman has 9 days in a month where the fertility rate is high, and the chances of conceiving are also high.
 This period can be determined as 5 days before ovulation and continues for 3 days after ovulation.

 Barrier Method: In this method, the barrier is placed between the male and female sex cells.
-This prevents the sperms from reaching the ovary which results in no fertilization.
+This prevents the sperm from reaching the ovary which results in no fertilization.
 Both men and women can use this method to prevent fertilization leading to pregnancy.
 Products like a Contraceptive sponge, Diaphragm, Cervical shield, or Cervical cap are used by women in this method.
 Men use condoms as a barrier to prevent sperm from reaching the ovary.

 Hormonal Method: In this method, the hormonal balance in a woman’s body is used to prevent fertilization.
 Contraceptive pills, estrogen, and progestin-releasing patches or vaginal rings are followed here.